 junction i: P[i] - m[i]/3, P[i], P[i] + m[i]/3

 If we remember that m[i] is actually a vector (hence also m[i]/3), the symmetry of these 3 points

 makes the C1 continuity at junction P[i] very clear.

 Now is the time to visit the Catmull-Rom algorithm and learn how it calculates the

 tangent m[i].
-We find it few lines later in the same article:
+We find it few lines down the same article:

 m[i] = (P[i+1] - P[i-1]) / (t[i+1] - t[i-1])